 The central support team helps to ensure that the organisation runs efficiently and compliantly, providing a range of services for Apex staff and partner organisations.

-Lynn Hannah, Central Support Manager/PA
+Lynn Hannah, Central Support Manager

 Mhairi Simpson, Finance Manager